Design For Assembly – Prevention of Solder Bridging in High Density Interconnect PCB Components

 The Principles include this statement: “Standards should not inhibit innovation.”
 Therefore, I intend to continue to use this technique in my PCB designs.

-For your HDI components, you can use PCB DFA and DFM techniques to create proper solder-mask-defined pads.
+For your HDI components, you can use PCB DFA and DFF (Design for Fabrication) techniques to create proper solder-mask-defined pads.
 The purpose is to create adequate solder mask dams between adjacent solder terminals.

 Assembly houses appreciate any help in eliminating solder bridging.